shio-yaamaa/timezone-line-bot/memo.md

 # Todo

-- Translate messages to Japanese
-- Suggestion and Japanese translation is not reflected to the code on Cloud9
+- Suggestion and Japanese translation are not reflected to the code on Cloud9
-- Suggest the correct timezone name if there is a typo
 - When the location information is sent, return the official timezone name of that location

 # DB Structure